-LGSEC and SBCE propose that the new DIR associated with the program be based on the long-run marginal cost of new electric demand.
-As noted by LGSEC and SBCE, such costs are generally determined in GRCs or in Avoided Cost Calculator proceedings.
-LGSEC argues that this is appropriate because new incremental electrification demand is met in a separate market from previously accounted-for demand.
+LGSEC and SBCE, such costs are generally determined in GRCs or in Avoided Cost Calculator proceedings.268 LGSEC argues that this is appropriate because new incremental electrification demand is met in a separate market from previously accounted-for demand.
 Added load from new electrification is met with extra renewables, as opposed to being met with load bid in by LSEs to the California Independent System Operator.

-LGSEC and SBCE propose a total budget of \$6.34 million, with roughly \$3.7 million being project capital investments, \$1.3 million in incentives, and \$1.2 million in operating costs.
-They propose that \$4.8 million of the total budget be recovered from ratepayers, with incentives and SBCE funds covering the remainder.
+LGSEC and SBCE propose a total budget of \$6.34 million, with roughly \$3.7 million being project capital investments, \$1.3 million in incentives, and \$1.2 million in operating costs.269 They propose that \$4.8 million of the total budget be recovered from ratepayers, with incentives and SBCE funds covering the remainder.